expandmade-tb/Formbuilder/readme.md

 ```

 Creates an input field type search - with the oninput event a live search can be implemented.
 An example javascript is given in livesearch.js, you have to add your controller.

+**This function is deprecated, instead livesearch should be used.**

 *example:*